markusressel/xs1-api-client/README.rst

 xs1\_api\_client
 ================

-A python library for accessing the EZcontrol® XS1 Gateway API
+A python library for accessing actuator and sensor data on the the EZcontrol® XS1 Gateway using their HTTP API.

 How to use
 ==========